 Let the celebrations commence!
 I always recommend two hours of reception time, from when you arrive at your reception venue, to when you are called to sit down for your wedding breakfast.
 This might seem like a long time, but believe me, it will fly by, and you will be glad that you allowed the time to talk to all your guests.
 From a photography perspective, this is a key point for photographs – during the reception, your photographer will probably want to do your formal group photos, if you are having any.
 They will also want to do some couple photos with the two of you around your venue – this can take as much or as little time as you wish.
 For the rest of the reception, they will want to capture lots of lovely informal documentary-style shots of you mingling and chatting with all your guests, and capture the atmosphere of your wedding reception – this is the best opportunity of the day to get all the relaxed and natural candid photos that everyone loves, as people enjoy your day, unaware of the camera.
 Then your photographer will want to capture your dining room and all the details, before guests go in for the meal.
 To give your photographer the best chance to photograph everything you want pictures of, it is best to allow as much reception time as you possibly can.
 If you are worried that your guests will be bored or hungry in this time, have top-ups of fizz available, provide canapés for them to nibble, and consider having some form of entertainment, such as a magician or music.

-A note on your formal group photos – different photographers will approach this in different ways, but I like to limit the number of group arrangements to a maximum of eight to ten groups.
-It takes about three minutes per group photograph, on average, depending on everyone being close at hand, so this can take up to thirty minutes.
+A note on your formal group photos – different photographers will approach this in different ways, but I like to limit the number of group arrangements to a maximum of 7 groups.
+It takes about three minutes per group photograph, on average, so this can take 20-25 minutes.
 I have a suggested list of group photographs that I chat through with my couples in advance of the wedding day, and this covers everything very efficiently.
 It is also great if you can have a representative who knows both families, who is available on the day to help the photographer with finding people if required.
-I like to do the group photos as quickly and as easily as possible, so that everyone can continue enjoying the celebration!
+I like to do the group photos as quickly and as easily as possible, so that everyone can continue enjoying the celebrations!
 (By the way, even if you think you don’t want to have any group photos, there will inevitably be family members who do want them, so be prepared that they probably will end up happening even if not planned!).

 6. The Wedding Breakfast and Speeches